rosshamish/rosshamish.github.io/_posts/2014-11-22-finding-optimal-university-schedules.markdown

 candidates = [Schedule()]
 {% endhighlight %}

-For each section, iterate through the candidate list, using `[:]` to **copy** the list - this allows us to push new candidates onto the heap while we iterate through it.
+For each section, iterate through a **copy** of the candidate list using `[:]`.
+This allows us to push new candidates onto the heap while we iterate through it.

 {% highlight python %}
 for section in sections:
     for candidate in candidates[:]:
 {% endhighlight %}

 If the section conflicts with the candidate, do nothing.
 If the section does not conflict, [deep copy](https://docs.python.org/2/library/copy.html) the candidate, add the section, and push the new candidate onto the heap.

-If the heap is at its max size, replace the worst schedule.
+If the heap is at its max size, discard the worst schedule with `heapq.heapreplace()`.

 {% highlight python %}
 if candidate.conflicts(section):